Recipes & Cooking

 Mistake #16: Only grilling it on direct heat

 “If the grill is too hot, the outside is going to burn before the inside is fully cooked,” Sidoti says.
 She recommends starting the chicken on indirect heat, then transferring to the direct heat side towards the end.
 “This is helpful if you have a spice rub or barbecue sauce containing sugar because the sugar is what tends to burn the fastest.
 It’s also good for bone-in, skin-on chicken parts which tend to need more time to cook through.
 While you want to get the skin really nice and crisp, going from indirect to direct heat gives you more control and will help to prevent burning and grill flare-ups.”
-And FYI, here are guidelines for healthier grilling.
+And FYI, here are 7 tips for healthier grilling.

 Mistake #17: Not minding your cooking tools